Aggregation

 }

-You can achieve the same behavior as above with your own aggregation function.
-To do so you define an action how the aggregated value is updated when a new values arrives in the property AggregationAction.
+You can achieve the same behavior as with predefined methods by defining your own aggregation function.
+To do this, you specify an action that determines how the aggregated value is updated when a new value arrives, using the AggregationAction property.

 public class MyDetailValue